angular/angular/aio/content/guide/architecture.md

     *   [Pipes](guide/architecture-components#pipes)
 *   [Introduction to services and dependency injection](guide/architecture-services)

-When you're familiar with these fundamental building blocks, you can explore them in more detail in the documentation.
+When you're familiar with these fundamental building blocks, you can explore them in greater detail in the documentation.

-To learn about more tools and techniques that are available to help you build and deploy Angular applications, see [Next steps: tools and techniques](guide/architecture-next-steps).
+You may also be interested in [tools and techniques](guide/architecture-next-steps) to help you build and deploy Angular applications.

 </div>